-In my neck of the woods, it’s the time of year when rhubarb starts peeking up through the cold ground.
-So when I saw Sumi von Dassow’s article on how to make a baker for rhubarb crisp going into the March/April 2013 issue of Pottery Making Illustrated, I knew I had to share it.
-In this post, Sumi demonstrates how she makes her lovely square baking dishes (that are great for any type of baked dessert – not just rhubarb!).
-Plus she shares a recipe for rhubarb crisp from the lovely Sarah Jaeger! – Jennifer Harnetty editor.
+In my neck of the woods, it’s well into rhubarb season!
+So I thought I would repost Sumi von Dassow’s article on how to make a baker for rhubarb crisp, from the Pottery Making Illustrated archives.
+In this post, Sumi demonstrates how she makes her lovely square baking dishes (that are great for any type of baked … Read More »

 Glazes & Glazing: Finishing Techniques covers many aspects of glazing—from formulating your own special concoctions to working with various combinations and applications.